How It Works

-While applying earlier can help put you in a better position, application preferences are not guaranteed and we know that means some assignments may not be a student's top choice.
-Depending on the number of applicants, it can become even more complicated to meet each student's expectations.
+While applying earlier can help put you in a better position, application preferences are not guaranteed, and we know that means some assignments may not be a student's top choice.
+Depending on housing demand, it can become even more complicated to meet each student's expectations.

 Try not to stress.

-A common misconception is that there are buildings that are close to your college/major, but you'll find that courses are offered across the Twin Cities campus, especially in your first few years.
-Many students come to truly appreciate their building, nearby amenities, and new opportunities once they have moved in.
+A common misconception is that there are buildings that are close to your college or major, but you'll find that courses are offered across the Twin Cities campus, especially in your first few years.
+Many students come to truly appreciate their building community, nearby amenities, and new opportunities once they have moved in.

-Also, you're always well connected on campus and dedicated transit options help you get around easily.
-Once you've settled into your neighborhood, schedule, and routines, the size of the campus will begin to shrink each day.
+Also, you're always well connected on campus with dedicated transit options to help you get around easily.
+Once you've settled into your new neighborhood, schedule, and routines, the size of the campus will begin to shrink each day.